What you need to know before planning your next PR campaign

 When measuring your company’s own campaigns, it is important to establish a clear list of objectives at the beginning of the campaign and to decide what criteria you will use to determine whether these goals were met.
 It is also beneficial to use public relations tools as a guide.

 At Axia Public Relations, we use PR PRoof, a seven-step strategic planning, measurement and reporting approach to determine the impact and results of PR campaigns.
-To find out why 100 percent of our clients would recommend us to others, contact us today or download our free e-book, Maximizing Your Public Relations Investment.
+To find out why 100 percent of our clients would recommend us to others, contact us today or download our e-book, Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.